Youth at Risk Conference

 The YAR conference offers engaging workshops and the opportunity to obtain continuing education units (CEUs).
 Exhibitors across the region are present, and sponsors can partner with this uplifting event.

-Located at Endicott College in Beverly, the all-day conference is geared toward those working with and caring for youth in various settings—family, community, school, religious, healthcare, human service, and legal.
+Located at Endicott College in Beverly, MA, the all-day conference is geared toward those working with and caring for youth in various settings—family, community, school, religious, healthcare, human service, and legal.
 Attendees include social workers, psychologists, youth counselors, family therapists, educators, school adjustment counselors, guidance counselors, community and public health workers, program managers, agency and organization CEOs, police officers, juvenile court personnel, lawyers, and volunteers.
 YAR presenters come from across the state and from a variety of sectors.

 For updates and information on future conferences, join our email list by emailing yar@pw4c.org with your preferred address, phone and email.